-- 6.5 There shall be no discrimination in chess on the basis of race, gender, ethnic origin, colour, culture, religion, political opinion, marital status, sexual orientation or any unfair or other irrelevant factor, except as permitted by law, including in the election or appointment of persons in the FIDE Management Board, FIDE Council, Zonal Council, Commissions, Committees, or other elected or appointed bodies of the FIDE. - 6.6 In electing or appointing persons to positions within FIDE, both genders must be equally considered.
+- 6.6 There shall be no discrimination in chess on the basis of race, gender, ethnic origin, colour, culture, religion, political opinion, marital status, sexual orientation or any unfair or other irrelevant factor, except as permitted by law, including in the election or appointment of persons in the FIDE Management Board, FIDE Council, Zonal Council, Commissions, Committees, or other elected or appointed bodies of the FIDE. - 6.7 In electing or appointing persons to positions within FIDE, due consideration shall be given to both genders.